breck7/scrollsdk/faq.md

 #### Which language influenced Tree Notation the most?

 Syntactically there's no question--it was <a href="http://haml.info/">HAML</a>.
 See the origin story for why.
 Semantically there's been a lot of influences from thousands of languages.
-Particularly influential ones are Lisp, Haskell, Racket, TypeScript, Python, Scheme, Javascript, Fortran, Forth, C++, JSON, XML, HTML, CSS, SQL, somewhat, but not necessarily, in that order.
+Particularly influential ones are Lisp, Haskell, Racket, TypeScript, Python, Scheme, Javascript, Rebol, Red-Lang, Fortran, Forth, C++, JSON, XML, HTML, CSS, SQL, somewhat, but not necessarily, in that order.

 #### Who is the first person to discover Tree Notation?